 One person’s garbage may be another person’s treasure.
 Before you throw something out, think about if you or someone else may be able to reuse it.

-You can also donate gently used items to local charities, and books to libraries, senior centers and hospitals.
-Vehicles can be donated to the Wheels for Wishes donation program benefiting Make-A-Wish Hudson Valley, Veteran Car Donations, Give2Kids, and Breast Cancer Car Donations.
+You can also donate gently used items and vehicles to benefit local charities, books to libraries, senior centers and hospitals.

 Repair is often another function of reuse operations when durable goods need only minimal repair to be fully functioning again.